cryptokylin/CryptoKylin-Testnet/README.md

 #### Get Free tokens
 Get free token with: http://faucet.cryptokylin.io/get_token/your_account_name.
-If you can't access domain name `faucet.cryptokylin.io`, use the IP address `13.230.87.138` directly.
 You can get 100 tokens each call and max 1000 tokens per day.

 Example: